BenBishu/files/Input-tools/Installable offline input tool/README.md

 # Offline input tool
-This tool can be installed once in your computer and can be used thereafter to type in Ol Chiki offline in Unicode.
+This installable tool works only for Microsoft Windows based computers.
+Once installed it can be used to type in Ol Chiki offline in Unicode.
 Please see the procedure below to learn how to use the tool.
+P.S. <i>(If you are looking for a cross platform tool that works for Linux, macOS and Windows, check [this] (https://github.com/GuruGomke/files/tree/master/Input-tools/Browser%20based%20offline%20tool))</i>
  1. First download KeyMagic for your platform from [here] (https://code.google.com/p/keymagic/downloads/list).
  2. Now browse to the folder of the Keybord layout you want and download the appropriate <b>km2</b> file.
 Please see below for a list.
  3. Intall KeyMagic and then launch it.